-To Dock or Not
+To Dock or Not?

 Reputable AKC-endorsed breeders will always follow the breed standard that the club has put out.
 This means they’ll have plans to dock the tails of every Rottie pup in the litter.
-Plus, they don’t want to sell puppies that aren’t the “norm.”
+Plus, most don’t want to sell puppies that aren’t the “norm.”

 I’m the proud owner of a Rottweiler with an intact tail.
 And I like him that way.
 But I do find the intact tail more expressive.– Chiroptera (City Data)

 However, it’s possible to request your future Rottweiler retain his or her tail.
 Not everyone will be willing, but there is a chance.
 If this is the route you want to take, keep in mind you’ll likely have to wait longer for the next batch of puppies.